Trailer (vehicle): Full

 A full trailer is a term used in the United States and New Zealand for a freight trailer supported by front and rear axles and pulled by a drawbar.
 In Europe this is known as an A-frame drawbar trailer, and in Australia it is known as a dog trailer.
 Commercial freight trailers are produced to length and width specifications defined by the country of operation.
 In America this is 96 or 102 in wide and 35 or 40 ft long.
 In New Zealand, the maximum width is 2.55 m while the maximum length is 11.5 m, giving a 22-pallet capacity.

-As per AIS 053, full trailer is a towed vehicle having at least two axles, and equipped with a towing device which can move vertically in relation to the trailer and controls the direction of the front axle(s), but which transmits no significant static load to the towing vehicle.
+As per AIS 053, a full trailer is a towed vehicle having at least two axles, and equipped with a towing device which can move vertically in relation to the trailer and controls the direction of the front axle(s), but which transmits no significant static load to the towing vehicle.
 Common types of full trailers are flat deck, hardside/box, curtainside or bathtub tipper style with axle configurations up to two at the drawbar end and three at the rear of the trailer.

 This style of trailer is also popular for use with farm tractors.